dgroomes/stackoverflow-look-back/README.md

     * Code that supports a Manifest V2 web extension developed for Firefox.

 Note: after trial and error, I've found it difficult or confusing to define common code that gets used in both the web extension layer and the web page.
-So, I'm purposely designing the code base to not have minimal shared common code.
+So, I'm purposely designing the code base to have minimal shared common code.
 The `src/rpc/` code is an exception.
-It is a generic browser RPC framework and so it does not co-mingle with the domain code.
+It is a generic browser RPC framework and so it does not co-mingle with the domain code and doesn't cause as much confusion.
+It's a lot of code too so it's nice to sequester it in its own directory.

 The extension has been verified to work in these browsers: